-A woman’s breast really only makes one type of milk, the higher-fat milk that we typically think of as hindmilk.
+The breast only makes one type of milk (which has a relatively high fat content).
+Because of the mechanics of milk release, the amount of fat in the milk available to baby gradually changes as a feed progresses.
 As milk is produced in the breast, the fat globules in the milk tend to stick to each other and to the walls of the alveoli (where the milk is made).
-Between feedings, milk collects in mom’s breasts and gradually moves out toward the nipple, leaving more and more of the fat “stuck” further back in the milk ducts.
-The more time between feedings, the lower the fat content of the foremilk available to baby at the beginning of the feeding.
+Between feedings, milk collects in the breasts and gradually moves out toward the nipple, leaving more and more of the fat “stuck” further back in the milk ducts.
+The more time between milk removal (feeding or expression), the lower the fat content of the milk available to baby at the beginning of the feeding.

 Once the let-down (or Milk Ejection Reflex/MER) is triggered (by baby’s nursing, pumping, etc.), the milk is squeezed down the ducts until it becomes accessible to the baby.
 Milk production is not faster during letdown – the flow is simply faster.
 There are several let-downs per feed, although most mothers only sense the first one.